thekeenant/bus/README.md

 }

 main() async {
-  // Create a new bus.
-  var bus = new Bus<Event>();
+  // Create a new bus, which accepts messages of type Event. var bus = new Bus<Event>();

   // Subscribe a single handler